-John Carroll University is subject to the federal Drug Free Schools and Communities Act Amendments, a federal law which mandates campus communities be free of controlled substances, including marijuana and cannabis.
-Federal law prohibits the use of marijuana in any form, including but not limited to smoking, tinctures, topicals, edibles and oils.
-Federal law remains in place despite Ohio law, which permits medical and recreational marijuana/cannabis in circumstances outlined in Ohio's laws.
+John Carroll University is subject to the federal Drug Free Schools and Communities Act Amendments, a federal law which mandates campus communities be free of controlled substances, including marijuana.
+Federal law prohibits the use of medical and recreational marijuana at any age and in any form, including but not limited to smoking, tinctures, topicals, edibles and oils.

-Because of the University's obligations to comply with the Drug Free Schools and Communities Act as a recipient of federal funds, John Carroll University must observe and comply with federal law that requires the University to prohibit any use of marijuana and cannabis, even if permitted by state law for medical or recreational marijuana or cannabis.
-Therefore, the use, possession, manufacture, cultivation, dissemination or being under the influence of medical or recreational marijuana or cannabis on University property or at Universityrelated activities or events is prohibited.
-Utilizing recreational marijuana or cannabis under the age of 21 years of age in an off-campus location also is prohibited.
-Possessing or distributing drug paraphernalia is also prohibited whether or not the medical or recreational marijuana or cannabis, or paraphernalia, was used on-campus, regardless of a medical permit.
+Federal law remains in place despite Ohio state law, which permits medical and recreational marijuana in circumstances outlined in Ohio's laws.
+Because of the University's obligations to comply with the Drug Free Schools and Communities Act as a recipient of federal funds, John Carroll University must observe and comply with federal law that requires the University to prohibit any use of marijuana, even if permitted by state laws on use of medical or recreational marijuana.
+Therefore, the use, possession, manufacture, cultivation, dissemination or being under the influence of medical or recreational marijuana on University property or at

+University-related activities or events is prohibited.
+Utilizing recreational marijuana under the age of 21 years old off campus also is prohibited.
+Possessing or distributing drug paraphernalia is also prohibited whether or not the medical or recreational marijuana or paraphernalia was used on-campus.